chrismyers2000/MeshAdv-Mini/Data/Misc/Installer Scripts/README.md

 ## 1. Meshtastic Configuration Tool (Python GUI)

 This is a python tool that can do it all, install meshtasticd, setup all the needed /boot/firmware/config.txt options, choose your hat config file, edit /etc/meshtasticd/config.yaml, even help you install other helpful tools like Meshtastic Python CLI.
 This tool will help get you from fresh install to sending a test message.
 Designed for Raspberry Pi OS (Bookworm).
 Tested on Pi 4 and Pi 5.
-- Known bug: After installing Meshtastic CLI, you need to close the GUI and terminal window so the CLI can show up in the proper PATH.

   ![](https://github.com/chrismyers2000/MeshAdv-Mini/blob/91b49a7bfb1313022056c8d00c86d2c37b2c1c62/Data/Misc/ConfigTool1.png)
 - Installation